The Weekly News

 THE WEEKLY NEWS WELCOMES YOUR NEWS!

-PLEASE EMAIL IT TO SALLY OR ROCHELLE BY MONDAY NOON.
+PLEASE EMAIL IT TO ROCHELLE OR PASTOR JERREMY BY MONDAY NOON.